bmaggi/library-training/README.md

 1. How to create a profile
 2. How to create a new child menu
+3. How to create custom properties
-3. How to create a css theme
+4. How to create a css theme
-4. How to contribute to new model wizard
+5. How to contribute to new model wizard
-5. How to create a palette
+6. How to create a palette
-6. How to create a viewpoint
+7. How to create a viewpoint

-profile
- - no Papyrus dependencies (Some problemen with ???? integration)

- - profile ui facility to integrate a profile in Papyrus

-elementtype

-new child
- -> create 2 childs menu nodes edges
- -> Hide the UML menus

-properties
- -> create new property view
- -> hide advanced property tabs  (How????)

-set priority to 5 to be first